racoma123/XYZ-Car-portal/README.md

 • Update their Profile after logging in.

 • Book an appointment for test drive

  • Post the bidding price

-**Administrators should be able to perform the following functions in the portal **
+**Administrators can to perform the following functions in the portal **

 • Register in the Portal